Updated: 11 Nov 2025

 (2022-Present) Executive Assistant, International Society for Science and Religion

-(2025) Organizer, Chair, Admin, IT, ISSR Summer Conference, “Ecology between Religions and Sciences: Minds and Bodies in Nature”
+(2025) Organizer, ISSR Summer Conference, “Ecology between Religions and Sciences: Minds and Bodies in Nature”

 (2024) Organizer, Editor, The Boyle Lecture on Science and Religion - The Very Revd Professor David Fergusson